Valikahn/TryHackMe-Jr-Penetration-Tester/README.md

 These writeups are for educational purposes only and are based on authorised TryHackMe lab environments.

+All tools, commands, techniques, and methodologies referenced in these writeups were used within controlled training environments where permission was provided by the owner and/or operator of the lab platform.
+The systems discussed are intentionally vulnerable machines designed for cybersecurity learning, practice, and assessment.

-Do not use these techniques against systems that you do not own or do not have explicit permission to test.
+Do not use these techniques, tools, or methods against systems, networks, applications, or services that you do not own or do not have explicit written permission to test.
+Unauthorised access, scanning, exploitation, or disruption of systems is illegal and unethical.

+The tools and methods listed in this repository are examples of approaches used during specific rooms or learning exercises.
+They are not the only possible solutions, and other tools, techniques, or workflows may be used depending on the target environment, room design, and individual methodology.

-## Spoiler Warning
+## Not Spoiler Warning

 Writeups `MAY` contain spoilers, privilege escalation paths, and command output.
 If you are actively working through a room, consider attempting it yourself before reading the full walkthrough.
 Writeups `WILL NEVER` contain passwords, cracked or otherwise, no hashes or flags.